The Pilgrim John Howland: A Family Curse?

 The unfortunate tumble overboard has been memorialized in a painting.
 The link is to a site that sells copies; therefore, according to copyright restrictions, I cannot post the photo here.

-It is also documented in the book, Plymouth Colony, Its History and People; 1620 - 1691, shown at left.
+It is also documented in the book, Plymouth Colony, Its History and People; 1620 - 1691.

 There is a society for the descendants of John Howland, specifically, in addition to the more general Mayflower Society, in which a much larger number of people are eligible for membership.

-And that, dear readers, is why, every time I stumble or trip on something, bark my shins, or whack knuckles on a door jamb, I howl about "The John Howland Klutz Curse."
+And that, dear readers, is why, every time I stumble or trip on something, bark my shins, or whack knuckles on a door jamb, I cry out, "Damn you, John Howland!"

 Sad to report, that klutz gene is alive and well, and afflicts both my daughters and at least one of my grandchildren.
 And so I offer the one-finger salute to the memory of the infamous Mr. Howland.